 If your biggest priority for selling your home is commanding the best possible price point, the best option for you may be listing your home on the open market with help from your trusted real estate agent.

-Since not every seller has the cash reserves or timeline to remedy expensive code violations prior to sale, selling your home ‘as is’ to an internet buyer — whether to an investor, house flipper, or startup company — may be your best option.
+Since not every seller has the cash reserves or timeline to remedy expensive code violations prior to sale, selling your home as-is to an internet buyer — whether to an investor, house flipper or startup company — may be your best option.

 We Buy Homes With Code Violations — Get an Offer Today